Everyone wants their software project to succeed and make a lot of money.

 Rebuild The Project Team

-Sometimes, restructuring the project team may be needed.
-But it’s a big undertaking so take your time.
+Sometimes, shaking up the project team could be necessary.
+But remember, it’s a big job – so no rush.

 Improve Project Scope